 Permanent Deputation.
 Appointment and functions

-Chaired by the Speaker of the Senate, it has at least twenty one members.
-The Bureau, having consulted the Board of Spokespersons, establishes the total number of members for the Permanent Deputation and their distribution between the different Parliamentary Groups in proportion to their member numbers (articles 45 et seq. of the Senate Standing Orders).
-It currently has 38 full and reserve members, distributed as follows: PP Parliamentary Group in the Senate, 22; PSOE Parliamentary Group in the Senate, 9; Convergència i Unió Catalan Parliamentary Group in the Senate, 2; Entesa pel Progrés de Catalunya Parliamentary Group, 1; Basque Parliamentary Group in the Senate (EAJ-PNV), 1; and Mixed Parliamentary Group, 3.
-This distribution is revised at the start of each period of sessions in case there has been any variation in the composition of the House.
+Chaired by the Speaker of the Senate, the Permanent Deputation comprises a minimum of twenty-one members.
+After hearing the Board of the Spokespersons, the Bureau sets the total number of seats in the Permanent Deputation and their distribution among the Parliamentary Groups in proportion to their numerical importance (sections 45 and following of the Standing Orders of the Senate).
+It currently comprises 36 titular members each with a deputy, with the following distribution: Popular Parliamentary Group in the Senate, 20; Socialist Parliamentary Group, 8; “Unidos Podemos-En Comú Podem-En Marea” Parliamentary Group, 3; “Esquerra Republicana” Parliamentary Group in the Senate, 2; Basque Parliamentary Group in the Senate (EAJ-PNV), 1; Nationalist Parliamentary Group in the Senate (CDC-CC) - Agrupación Herreña Independiente-Coalición Canaria (AHI/CC-PNC), 1; and Mixed Parliamentary Group, 1.
+This distribution is subject to review at the beginning of each period of session if there have been variations in the composition of the House.
 The Bureau of this body is made up of the Speaker of the Senate, two Deputy Speakers and two Secretaries.

-It is the duty of the Permanent Deputation to request that an extraordinary Plenary Sitting be held (articles 73 of the Constitution and 70 of the Senate Standing Orders) and to safeguard the powers of the House when it is not in session, or during the period between dissolution and the constitution of the new House (article 78 of the Constitution).
-The members of the Permanent Deputation retain their status as Senators even after their mandate has expired or the Senate has been dissolved.
-Once the new House has met, the Permanent Deputation must report on the issues raised and the decisions adopted during the period of dissolution.
+The duties of the Permanent Deputation include requesting the holding of and extraordinary Plenary Sitting (section 73 of the Constitution and section 70 of the Standing Orders of the Senate) and protecting the powers of the House when it is not in session and in the period when it is dissolved prior to the constitution of the new House (section 78 of the Constitution).
+The members of the Permanent Deputation retain their status as Senators even after the conclusion of their mandate or the dissolution of the Senate.
+Once the new House has assembled, the outgoing Permanent Deputation must render its account of the matters dealt with and the decisions adopted during the dissolution period.